Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 - Create a folder called 'lib' (for libraries), or 'utils' (for utilities).
 This is where we can store all extra 'helper' functions that we write or import.
 Create a `.js` file for bycrypt.
 We're going to write two main functions using the bcrypt library - one to **hash** the password into a code, and the other will be to **compare** the hashed password in our database to the unhashed password entered by the user for authentication.

-- The two steps of encrypting a password are to generate [**salt**](https://itecnote.com/tecnote/what-are-salt-rounds-and-how-are-salts-stored-in-bcrypt/) with `bcrypt.genSalt()`, which is then used to **hash** with `bcrypt.hash`.
+- The two steps of encrypting a password are to generate [**salt**](https://itecnote.com/tecnote/what-are-salt-rounds-and-how-are-salts-stored-in-bcrypt/) with `bcrypt.genSalt()`, which is then used to **hash** with `bcrypt.hash()`.
 BCrypt docs show how this can be done in one or two seperate functions.
-We'll just put it together in one using async/await, make sure to export it to be used in your register function.
+We'll put it together in one function using async/await, make sure to export it so it can be used in your register function.
 You will have to specify how many **salt rounds** - the more rounds, the higher the **cost factor**, and so the longer it will take to scramble and unscramble the data.
 The recommended default is 10:

 ```js
 import bcrypt from "bcrypt";